CuDeA0/udnanoDSC01/README.md

 The results are then posted to Medium as a blog post in order to exercise our ability to communicate complex information

+## Dependencies
+The required python libraries are:
+- numpy
+- pandas
+- matplotlib
+- sklearn

+Additionally some plots use
+- plotly
+However these cells don't need to be run

 ## File structure
 The files within the project are the following

 - jpNotebook.ipynb   : Jupyter notebook containing the results
 - data/d1.csv        : File that contains the raw data
-- code/              : Contains the backend computation used in the notebook
+- code/              : Contains the back-end computation used in the
+  1. loadData.py Load and clean the raw data
+  2. genericPlots.py : Plot functions that rely on matplotlib only
+  3. plotPlotyly.py  : Plot functions that rely on plotly as an backend
+  4. models.py       : Model building on the dataset

 # Dataset